 The Esprit de Corps Award honors the company or companies which also exemplify the principles of the TNT Youth Conference, promoting networking, mutual support and cooperation, and generosity of spirit.

-The Linda Lee Leadership Award, named in honor of long-time TNT Executive Director Linda M. Lee, recognizes the adults and/or students who show leadership before and during the TNT Youth Conference.
+The Linda Lee Leadership Award, named in honor of retired TNT Executive Director Linda M. Lee, recognizes the adults and/or students who show leadership before and during the TNT Youth Conference.